-Have you heard that Google is going to start favoring websites that have SSL encryption?
-Do you know if you have it on your website?
+Beginning July 2018, Google Chrome will start warning all visitors to HTTP sites that the site doesn’t have SSL encryption and is “not secure.”
+Do you know if you have SSL encryption on your website?
 Do you have a little padlock before your website URL in your browser?
 Does your URL start with httpS?
 (Emphasis on the s!)
 If not, keep reading for a tutorial to easily move your WordPress website from HTTP to HTTPS and preserve SEO.
-And make Google happy!
+And make Google and your visitors happy!

 What is SSL?